 There is a designated Quality Improvement Organization for serving Medicare beneficiaries in each state.
+Here is a list of the Quality Improvement Organizations in each state we serve:

-For Kentucky, the Quality Improvement Organization is called KEPRO.
+- For Kentucky, the Quality Improvement Organization is called KEPRO. - For Indiana, the Quality Improvement Organization is called Livanta.

-KEPRO has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
-KEPRO is an independent organization.
+KEPRO and Livanta have a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
+KEPRO and Livanta are independent organizations.
 It is not connected with our plan.

-You should contact KEPRO in any of these situations:
+You should contact KEPRO or Livanta in any of these situations: